dfelinto/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

 Easing
    The Easing Type controls which end of the segment between the two keyframes that the easing effects apply to.
-   The Easing Type has no effect if the :ref:`Interpolation Mode <editors-graph-fcurves-settings-interpolation>` is set to either *Constant*, *Linear*, or *Bézier*.
+   It has no effect if the :ref:`Interpolation Mode <editors-graph-fcurves-settings-interpolation>` is set to either *Constant*, *Linear*, or *Bézier*.

    :Automatic Easing: